-Add soft spiral curls to your lush locs for a sweet, sensual style.
+Add soft spiral curls to your lush locs for a wedding look that’s sweet and sensual.

 Toss up all of your hair to the crown of your head for a super quick and chic look.
 Topknots are versatile for all hair types and are easy to accentuate.